Sexological Bodywork

 One-Way Touch: As the practitioner, I provide touch, but you donโt reciprocate.

-Respectful Boundaries: I remain clothed, and we work with clear boundaries to ensure safety and comfort.
+Respectful Boundaries: As the practitioner, I remain clothed, and we work with clear boundaries to ensure safety and comfort.

 Self-Discovery: You are encouraged to explore your boundaries, desires, and sensations, always with my support and guidance.